JetBrains/guide/site/python/tutorials/getting-started-pycharm/basic-testing/index.md

 You can also tell PyCharm that this new folder is the root for all your tests in this project by right-clicking on the newly created `test` folder and selecting **Mark Directory as** > **Test Sources Root**.

 PyCharm will generate the empty test file for us, but let’s open it in the right split so we can see both our class and our test.
-You can do that by selecting the file and then using (**⇧⏎** | **Shift+Return**).
+You can do that by selecting the file and then using <kbd>⇧⏎</kbd> (macOS) / <kbd>Shift+Enter</kbd> (Windows/Linux).

 ![split-screen.png](split-screen.png)